-Samsung is committed to meeting the standards required by EPEAT, the Electronic Product Environment Assessment Tool, which is an online registry for greener electronics.
-EPEAT was established by a grant from the U.S. EPA, and the standards were developed through a multi-stakeholder process involving nonprofit organizations, manufacturers, government and purchasers.
+Samsung is committed to meeting the standards required by EPEAT, the Electronic Product Environmental Assessment Tool, which is an online registry for greener electronics.
+EPEAT was established by a grant by the U.S EPA, and the standards were developed through a multi-stakeholder process involving nonprofit organizations, manufactures, government and purchasers.

-Within one year after the EPEAT-registered product is put on the market, Samsung will provide reuse and recycling facilities with information about hazardous materials, their location within the product, and any special handling needs required.
-Samsung ensures that those materials are safely and easily identifiable.
-This information will be available at on the Special Handling Needs site.
+Within a year after EPEAT-registered product is put on the market, Samsung will provide reuse and recycling facilities information that help identify the presence and location of all materials and components demonstrating hazardous characteristics requiring special handling.
+This information is available on our Special Handling Needs website.